new-AF/AdventJS-2025-challenge-solutions/Readme.md

 _O(n + k)_ or equivalently _O(L + k)_ where _n_ is the number of cells on the board, and _L_ is the length of the original board represented as a string, _k_ is the control string length.

-The work is proportional to both the board size and control input string.
+The work is proportional to both the board size and control input string, and grows _independently_ with respect to both.

 ### Space complexity